Former Kent soccer owner Dion Earl extradited to Seattle, awaiting trial for 2009 Kirkland rape case

 No date for the arraignment has been set, and the case might get pushed back several weeks given ongoing concerns with the coronavirus pandemic.

 Earl, a onetime Seattle Pacific University soccer standout who had a brief mid-1990s professional career with the Sounders’ outdoor “A-league” team and the indoor Seattle SeaDogs, launched the Impact in 2014 to play out of the ShoWare Center in Kent as part of the fledgling Major Arena Soccer League (MASL).
-But before a game had been played, he was accused of sexually assaulting two members of his “Ladies of Impact” all-female dance squad.
+But before a game had been played, he was accused of sexually assaulting two members of the team’s “Ladies of Impact” all-female dance squad.

 Though the King County Sheriff’s Office investigated at the time, no criminal charges were pursued.
 The women and other team staffers later sued Earl for harassment and other grievances — including the alleged sexual assaults — and were awarded default judgments and attorney’s fees of nearly $1 million.